 Participatory Action Research (PAR) is an approach to research - a set of principles and practices for designing, conducting, analyzing and acting on research.

-The Making Ends Meet PAR is a way of learning and doing work with communities that…
+The Making Ends Meet PAR is a way of learning and doing work in community, that…

 - is community driven and puts the perspective of those experiencing working poverty at the centre of the research.